 Add demi-glace and 2 Tbsp. water.
 Bring to a simmer.

 Once simmering, remove from burner.
 Stir in butter.

-Plate dish as pictured on front of card, topping steaks with sauce and sweet potatoes with goat cheese and pecans.
+Plate dish as pictured on front of card, topping steaks with sauce and sweet potatoes with goat cheese (crumbling if needed) and pecans.
 Bon appétit!